GoDaddy: Philanthropy

-IPO and private equity
+Corporate affairs

 On April 12, 2006, Marketwatch reported that GoDaddy.com, Inc., had hired Lehman Brothers to manage an initial stock offering that could raise more than $100 million and value the company at several times that amount.
 On May 12, 2006, GoDaddy filed an S-1 registration statement prior to an initial public offering.
 On August 8, 2006, Bob Parsons, announced that he had withdrawn the company's IPO filing due to "market uncertainties".

 In September 2010, GoDaddy put itself up for auction.
 GoDaddy called off the auction several weeks later, despite reports that bids exceeded the asking price of $1.5 billion to $2 billion.
 On June 24, 2011, the Wall Street Journal reported that private-equity firms KKR and Silver Lake Partners, along with a third investor, were nearing a deal to buy the company for between $2–2.5 billion.
 On July 1, 2011, GoDaddy confirmed that KKR, Silver Lake Partners, and Technology Crossover Ventures had closed the deal.
 Although the purchase price was not officially announced it was reported to be $2.25 billion, for 65% of the company.

 As of December 2011, Bob Parsons stepped down as CEO into the role of Executive Chairman.

 In March 2012, a class action lawsuit was filed against GoDaddy regarding private registration charges for services it advertises as free.

 In June 2014, GoDaddy once again filed a $100 million IPO with the Security and Exchange Commission.
-The filing gave an inside look into GoDaddy's finances and showed that the company has not made a profit since 2009 and since 2012 has experienced a total loss of $531 million.
-Along with the IPO announcement, GoDaddy's founder Bob Parsons announced he is stepping down as Executive Chairman though he will remain on the board.
-CEO Blake Irving, joined GoDaddy on January 6, 2013 and served as chief executive officer before retiring on December 31, 2017.

-On April 1, 2015, GoDaddy had a successful IPO on the New York Stock Exchange, with the stock soaring 30% on the first day of trading.
+The filing showed that the company has not made a profit since 2009 and since 2012 has experienced a total loss of $531 million.
+Along with the IPO announcement, GoDaddy's founder Bob Parsons announced he would be stepping down as chairman but would remain on the board.
+CEO Blake Irving, joined GoDaddy in January 2013 and was chief executive officer before retiring in December 2017.
+In April 2015, GoDaddy had an IPO on the New York Stock Exchange, with the stock rising 30% on the first day of trading.

 Scott W. Wagner (and former GoDaddy Chief Operating Officer and Chief Financial Officer) was appointed chief executive officer on December 31, 2017.
-The newly appointed CEO Aman Bhutani has replaced the former CEO Scott W. Wagner and had assumed the charge of his duties from September 4, 2019.
+The new CEO Aman Bhutani replaced Scott W. Wagner from September 2019.